Sauerkraut and the Garden Within

 The encouraging part is that none of this requires perfection.
 A varied plate of plants, some protein, a little fermented food, and regular movement seem to go a long way.

-The longer I live, the more I notice that health often grows from ordinary things done consistently.
+The longer I live, the more I notice that health grows from ordinary things done consistently.
 Cooking simple meals.
 Walking.
 Staying curious.
 Paying attention to what the body is telling us.

 Janis at Maison Tranquille